heet434/chadAI/readme.txt

 # IMPORTANT

-Note that this model was trained on Apple MacBook M1 Pro environment and uses Apple’s MLX framework for fast computing using Apple’s integrated Metal GPUs inside Apple Silicon.
+Note that this model was trained on Apple MacBook M1 Pro environment and uses Apple√ïs MLX framework for fast computing using Apple√ïs integrated Metal GPUs inside Apple Silicon.
 To run our program, or to train on your own custom data, you will need an Apple Silicon environment.
 ------------------------------------

 # INFORMATION

-Our Project uses MLX to fine-tune Hugging Face’s Mistral-7B model on WhatsApp chats to replicate a chatting environment that resembles the WhatsApp user.
+Our Project uses MLX to fine-tune Hugging Face√ïs Mistral-7B model on WhatsApp chats to replicate a chatting environment that resembles the WhatsApp user.
 The Mistral-7B model is quantized and then fine-tuned on custom data in local MacBook environment.
 I share with you the fine-tuned fused model, some environments to run the model and also the steps on how to fine-tune the Mistral-7B model on your own WhatsApp chats.
 ------------------------------------